tinikapasinetti/conduit-automation-framework/README.md

 <h1>Conduit QA Assessment by Tinika Pasinetti</h1>

-This automation suite is created using the Cypress Automation framework with Cucumber BDD.
+This automation suite is created using Cypress Automation framework with Cucumber BDD Framework for ease of reading.
+It follows the Page Object Model where each screen has a POM file and a step definition file for its elements and actions.

 <h2>To run using terminal</h2>
 <ol>